laberning/openrowingmonitor/docs/README.md

 Check the advanced information on the [Physics behind Open Rowing Monitor](physics_openrowingmonitor.md).

-We plan to add more features, here is the [Development Roadmap](backlog.md).
+I plan to add more features, here is the [Development Roadmap](backlog.md).
+Contributions are welcome, please read the [Contributing Guidelines](CONTRIBUTING.md) first.

 This project uses some great work by others, see the [Attribution here](attribution.md).